 Case manager works directly with both d/hh consumers and health care providers to ensure that they receive health education, information and support they need to make informed decisions.
 Individual sessions and group health-related workshops are provided.

-- HIV Prevention Program: GLAD’s Health Program continues to provide services to deaf and of hearing women who engage in risky sexual behavior.
+- HIV Prevention Program: GLAD’s Health Program continues to provide services to deaf and hard of hearing women who engage in risky sexual behavior.
 Individual and group sessions include risk reduction counseling, negotiation skills, HIV testing and STD screening referrals, relationship issues and updated HIV/AIDS resources.

 - HIV Interpreting Services: Free and confidential interpreting services are available to HIV+ deaf and hard of hearing individuals and their families.
 These services are provided for all HIV-related needs including testing, medical and mental health issues.
 Clients must be screened to be eligible for services.